rit-sse/deploy/README.md

 ## Traefik
 Traefik is a reverse proxy that handles SSL and routing across Docker containers.
 Documentation for Traefik can be found [here](https://doc.traefik.io/traefik/).

+### HTTP Basic Authentication
+Traefik uses htpasswd files for basic authentication.
+The `htpasswd` utility is provided by the package `apache2-utils` on Debian-based systems.
+To add or modify an entry, use `htpasswd -c /path/to/file username`.

 ## Watchtower
 [Watchtower](https://github.com/containrrr/watchtower/) is used to fetch new versions of a container when CI updates them.